deephil0226/rent-my-tent/README.md

 - In this [7 min video](https://youtu.be/YrmwcxcaUg8) Rob walks you through Rent My Tent from the front-end web perspective, demonstrating the steps to list a tent on the marketplace.

-- In this [series of videos](https://github.com/kelvinlockwood/Rent-My-Tent/blob/master/celo_demo.md) Jett demonstrates the mobile app functionality that he built using Celo's SDK.

 ---

-To showcase Rent My Rent we developed two technical projects.
-Our [primary project](https://youthful-volhard-3a730f.netlify.com/), a working decentralised [web app](https://github.com/kelvinlockwood/Rent-My-Tent/tree/master/web), is built on Ethereum and the ERC-721 token standard.
-And our [secondary project](https://github.com/jettandres/rent-my-tent) is built on Celo's SDK.

 Celo’s focus on being mobile-first and having a native stable currency offers a lot of promise to our project.
 We don’t want to expose our users to any complicated token economics or ask them to reason with the complexities of DAOs.
 We just need to make it easy to list a tent, easy to hire a tent and for locked up deposits to be safe from any threats.
 We also liked the idea of all users paying a $1 lifetime membership fee and that idea looked a good fit for Celo.